sloomba/covid19-misinfo/README.md

 *Sahil Loomba, Alexandre de Figueiredo, Simon Piatek, Kristen de Graaf, Heidi Larson*

 ## Jupyter Notebooks
 These notebooks are intended to aid importing, transforming, and analysing the survey data in this study.
-You may use [Jupyter nbviewer](https://nbviewer.jupyter.org/) to view these notebooks, or view their static (.html) versions in `.doc/`
+You may use [Jupyter nbviewer](https://nbviewer.jupyter.org/) to view these notebooks, or view their static (.html) versions in `.doc/`, or view them on OSF.

-1. `import_data.ipynb`: demo of reading and transforming survey data for use in any downstream statistical modeling
+1. `import_data.ipynb`: demo of reading and transforming survey data for use in any downstream statistical modeling; [view on OSF](https://osf.io/ej4c6/)
-2. `statistical_analyses.ipynb`: demo statistical modeling and generation of figures and tables in the paper
+2. `statistical_analyses.ipynb`: demo statistical modeling and generation of figures and tables in the paper; [view on OSF](https://osf.io/b3qkc/)

 ## Directory Structure
 1. `.dat/`: contains processed survey data; sufficient to run all statistical analyses in the paper